It sometimes appears that smaller companies have bigger photo budgets than larger companies. Examples:

 • Smaller companies are more aware of the true cost of doing business and they budget accordingly.
 But employees at large companies are so far removed from the business itself, they have no idea what things cost.

-• Larger companies can afford the employee time to contact photographer after photographer after photographer until they find one who will work cheap enough.
+• Larger companies can afford the time for employees to contact photographer after photographer after photographer until they find one who will work cheap enough.

 • Larger companies use photography so frequently, it no longer seems important and they take it for granted.
 But a smaller company, which hires a photographer only occasionally, needs it to be a big deal so they budget higher.